Tangle net

 Diagram of a tangle net shown upright for viewing.
 When used by fishermen in the Philippines it is positioned on the sea bottom against a near-vertical underwater cliff wall (drop-off zone).

-Similar to a gillnet, the tangle net, or tooth net, is a type of nylon fishing net.
-Left in the water for no more than two days, and allowing bycatch to be released alive, this net is considered to be less harmful that other nets.
+The tangle net, or tooth net, is a type of nylon fishing net similar to a gillnet.
+Left in the water for no more than two days, and allowing bycatch to be released alive, this net is considered to be less harmful than other nets.
 The tangle net is used in the Philippines by commercial fishermen, as well as by the scientific community.
 When spent, these nets can be bundled, and left on the sea floor to collect smaller species.
 These bundles are known locally as lumen lumen nets.

 Description and technique

 The tangle net originated in British Columbia, Canada, as a gear specifically developed for selective fisheries.
 Tangle nets have smaller mesh sizes than standard gillnets.
 They are designed to catch fish by their nose or jaw, enabling bycatch to be resuscitated and released unharmed.
 These nets are made with a very thin light nylon rope, have a small mesh and are strung between two ropes, a top rope with floats, and a bottom rope with weights.
 Dropped to the bottom of the ocean, located and retrieved through the use of a guide line and buoy, these nets have allowed both fishermen and scientists to reach areas not previously accessible.
 Tangle nets are generally left on the bottom for no more than a day or two so that the fish and bycatch does not die and spoil.